iterate-ch/docs/mountainduck/sync/index.md

 ## Cache Limitation

 The cache size can be limited per bookmark within the *Preferences → Sync* tab.
 Also files not accessed within a chosen period of time can be purged.
-Refer to [Preferences](../preferences.md#cache-limitations).
+Refer to [Cache Limitations](../preferences.md#cache-limitations).

 ## Sync Conflicts